DeathNapalm/monitor_daemon/README.rst

-a daemon, that monitors your traffic and sends warnings to your phone
+A daemon, that monitors your traffic and sends warnings to your phone through a Telegram Bot